hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-24-ec-elections.md

 If you would like more information on the roles and structure of the EC, please see [this blog post](https://carpentries.org/blog/2018/09/executive-committee-structure/).
 These elections are for two community-elected seats, which are selected by all voting members of The Carpentries community.
 You must be a voting member of The Carpentries to self-nominate yourself for a community-elected position.
 The Executive Council is also looking for recommendations to three Council-elected seats.
 Anyone may recommend someone, independent of whether or not that person is a a voting member of The Carpentries.

 ### What expertise do we need on the Executive Council?
 The Carpentries Executive Council should represent a diversity of experience and viewpoints from across our global community.
-Some of the skills/assets which would be most useful to the EC during this stage of our organization’s growth include:
+Some of the skills/assets which would be most useful to the EC during this stage of our organisation’s growth include:
 - Membership in or previous experience working with diverse communities
 - Experience with non-profit finances and fundraising, especially with regards to sustainability
 - Familiarity with non-profit and open source governance
 - Expertise in educational pedagogy

 ### How to self-nominate for a community-elected position
-In order to stand for election, first make sure you are a voting member of the Carpenties (see below).
+In order to stand for election, first make sure you are a voting member of the Carpentries (see below).
-Then, write a blog post that introduces yourself to the community and submit your nomination blog post [as described in The Carpentries Handbook](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html).
+Then, write a blog post that introduces yourself to the community and submit your nomination blog post [as described in The Carpentries Handbook](https://docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.html).
 The post:
 - must be about 500 words and can be written in any format (question and answer, paragraph etc.)
 - must be titled “2019 Election: Your Name”
 - must be submitted by Monday, November 26, 2018